nikitavoloboev/data/future/future.md

 ## ~ 2025

 - Animals get human rights and are no longer forced to endure life in slaughterhouses and be eaten.
 No animal can be harmed for food.
 Being vegan is normal.
 Caring is normal.
-- No fossil fuels used.
-Only sustainable & environmentally energy sources used.
+- Renewable & environmentally friendly energy sources fully replace fossil fuel use.
 Each country's grid is ran off renewable clean energy.
 - All vehicles are electrical.
 Autonomous driving fully realized.
 - Cure for all cancers & diseases (cheap immunotherapies, medicine).
 - Psychedelics legalized.
 Possession, purchase and manufacturing.
 Psychotherapy is available everywhere.
 - NLP lets machines understand knowledge & language at deep level.
 - Universal basic income allows each person to work on problems they deeply care about.
 Novel ideas can be explored by each person according to their interest & skill.
-- Learn Anything is the best tool for learning and finding ideas.
-AI is able to craft personal optimized learning paths & connecting users to interesting novel ideas.
+- Learn Anything is one of the top tools for learning and finding ideas.
+AI is able to craft personally optimized learning paths & connecting users to interesting novel ideas.
-- No more Electron.
+- No more Electron and other wasteful tech used.
 All apps are native and use optimal amount of resources.
 - No more UX dark patterns.
 Each app/tool experience optimizes for user joy & empowerment.
 - Ability to control computers with thoughts at high bandwidth.
 - Smarter cities that are friendly to humans & wildlife, not cars.